 Each of the department's three degree programs are designed to provide the student with a broad understanding of political phenomena suitable to a liberal arts degree.
 Thus, each, regardless of its specific content, requires courses in political philosophy, in American political institutions and processes and in comparative and/or international politics.
 In addition, the pre-law program is designed to prepare the student for a particular vocational goal.

 The department's International Affairs Program provides a more interdisciplinary approach to the study of government and politics.
-The discipline of political science - and therefore the program of the Department of Government -is strongly committed to a liberal arts orientation.
+The discipline of political science - and therefore the program of the Department of Political Science -is strongly committed to a liberal arts orientation.
 In concert with the rest of the university, the department believes also in linking traditional liberal arts preparation with meaningful career preparation through the inclusion of minor and supporting coursework and/or through student involvement in certificate programs in this, or other departments.

 The department maintains close relations with the programs in criminal justice, and contains the International Affairs Program.
 In each, selected political science courses are required parts of the core curriculum.